 Network Vulnerability Scanning

-As part of a website audit, Acunetix will execute a network security audit of the server hosting the website.
+In Acunetix Premium as part of a website audit, the online version of Acunetix will execute a network security audit of the server hosting the website.
 This network security scan will identify any services running on the scanned server by running a port scan on the system.
 Acunetix will report the operating system and the software hosting the services detected.
 This process will also identify Trojans which might be lurking on the server.

 The network vulnerability scan assesses the security of popular protocols such as FTP, DNS, SMTP, IMAP, POP3, SSH, SNMP and Telnet.
 Apart from testing for weak or default passwords, Acunetix will also check for misconfiguration in the services detected which could lead to a security breach.
 Acunetix will also check that any other servers running on the machine are not using any deprecated protocols.
 All these lead to an insecure system, which would allow an intruder to damage your web site and your reputation.

-Acunetix Online Vulnerability Scanner (OVS) also integrates the popular OpenVAS network scanner to check for over 35,000 network vulnerabilities.
-During a network scan, Acunetix OVS makes use of various port probing and OS fingerprinting techniques to identify a vast number of devices, Operating Systems and server products.
+Acunetix Online also integrates the popular OpenVAS network scanner to check for over 50,000 network vulnerabilities.
+During a network scan, Acunetix makes use of various port probing and OS fingerprinting techniques to identify a vast number of devices, Operating Systems and server products.
 Numerous security checks are then launched against the products identified running on the scanned server, allowing you to detect all the vulnerabilities that exist on your perimeter servers.